quipucords/quipucords/docs/source/man.rst

   The number of parallel system scans.
 If not provided the default of 50 is utilized.

-``--optional_products=products``
+``--disable-optional_products=products_list``

-  The product capture limitations.
+  The product capture exclusions.
+Contains the list of products to exclude from fact collection.
 Valid choices are jboss-eap, jboss-fuse, and jboss-brms.

 Listing and Showing Scans
 ~~~~~~~~~~~~~~~~~~~~~~~~~